mcdemarco/the-new-kitchen-cookbook/bread/rye.md

 2. Dust dough with white flour, form into a ball, and put in pan.
 2. Let rise about 90 minutes, preferably covered with something that won't touch it; it's sticky.
 3. Preheat oven to 375° with the usual steam pan.
-4. Insert loaf and 1 c hot water.
+4. Insert loaf and 1 c. hot water.
 5. Bake for 30 minutes.
 6. Remove from oven, remove from pan, remove parchment paper.
 Caution: hot!
 7. Increase heat to 425° and bake the loaf on your oven rack another 10 minutes.